fritzrehde/watchbind/README.md

 ## Customizations

 There are several ways to customize the settings:
-1. A toml config file, specified with `watchbind --config-file <FILE>`, overrides all default settings (Example: [test-config.toml](examples/test-config.toml)).
+1. A TOML config file, specified with `watchbind --config-file <FILE>`, overrides all default settings ([examples/](examples/)).
-2. The command-line options override all other settings (i.e. all toml and default settings).
+2. The command-line options override all other settings (i.e. all TOML and default settings).

-All ways of configuring `watchbind` (toml and cli options) can be used at the same time, and `watchbind` will automatically figure out which settings to use according to the above hierarchy.
+All ways of configuring `watchbind` (TOML and CLI options) can be used at the same time, and `watchbind` will automatically figure out which settings to use according to the above hierarchy.

-Personally, I recommend using the cli options for small one liners and a toml config file for more complex scripts.
+Personally, I recommend using the CLI options for small one liners and a TOML config file for more complex scripts.

 ### Keybindings

-#### Via command-line arguments
+#### Via Command-Line Arguments

 On the command line, you can specify keybindings with the option `--bind "KEY:OPS[,KEY:OPS]*"`, where `OPS` is a list of operations `OP` that are bound to `KEY`.
 One `KEY` can be bound to multiple operations, therefore, the syntax for each list of operations (`OPS`) is `OP[+OP]*`.